-No. The application is open to all alumni who wish to apply.
+No. The application is open to all individuals who meet the requirements and wish to apply.

 How do I apply?

-Alumni who wish to be considered for the Fellowship must apply online.
-Applications for the 2017 cohort are now available and are due by February 19, 2017 at 11:59pm PST.
+Individuals who wish to be considered for the Fellowship must apply online.
+Applications for the 2018 cohort will be available in early 2018.